Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Architecture for DCEA

 \subsection{Scenario I: Confidential Virtual Machine}

-In \textbf{Scenario I} (\textbf{S1}), we focus on a deployment in which the cloud provider manages both the host operating system and the \gls{vtpm} infrastructure, while the \gls{cvm} operator is protected by Intel \gls{tdx}, as shown in \Cref{fig:cvm-vtpm-sol}.
-As per our threat model (\Cref{sec:threat-model}), the cloud provider is treated as a software adversary with full control over the host OS and \gls{vtpm}, but without capability to alter the \gls{tdx} hardware root of trust or forge \gls{tpm} signatures as we see further below.
+In \textbf{Scenario I} (\textbf{S1}), we focus on a deployment in which the cloud provider manages both the host operating system and the \gls{vtpm} infrastructure, while the \gls{cvm} operator is protected by a \gls{tee}, as shown in \Cref{fig:cvm-vtpm-sol}.
+As per our threat model (\Cref{sec:threat-model}), the cloud provider is treated as a software adversary with full control over the host OS and \gls{vtpm}, but without the capability to alter the \gls{tdx} hardware root of trust or forge \gls{tpm} signatures as we see below.

-The host is partially trusted in this setting and follows Intel \gls{tdx}'s threat model.
-We trust the provider to provision it correctly and to bind its \gls{ak} to the expected boot measurements.
+We trust the provider to correctly provision the host and bind its \gls{ak} to the expected boot measurements.
 However, we make no confidentiality claims about material stored or handled by the \gls{vtpm}, and tenants must avoid placing secrets there.